The One and Only Reason Why We Are Homeschooling Next Year (And a Few Reasons Why I Like the Decision)

 I am amazed how far a one-on-one education can stretch!
 Through doing about 1-2 hours of formal “school” per week during this preschool year, my daughter is on pace with children a year older than her –children who are going to public school Kindergarten 35 OR MORE hours per week.

 Less hours to achieve a similar result definitely adds some flexibility to our family life!
-With this extra margin, we are hoping to find one great weekly enrichment for her to do (perhaps sports, gymnastics, music lessons or ballet).
+With this extra margin, we are hoping to find one great weekly enrichment for her to do (perhaps sports like those on Coral Near Me, gymnastics, music lessons or ballet).

 What’s more, my husband has an unusual schedule.
 He works every weekend and has only one day off per week, which is Friday.
 I value our time together as a family very much, and I desire for our kids to get lots of exposure to him.
 He’s a great dad!
 Homeschooling will accommodate our unique situation.